rdaum/c256emu/README.md

   * Disassemble
   * Inspect CPU state
   * Read and modify memory
-  * Has bugs, needs love. (stepping and resume after suspend currently broken)

 #### Interrupt controller

-  * Seems to service most of the known interrupts correctly, but undoubtably complete.
+  * Seems to service most of the known interrupts correctly, but undoubtably incomplete.

 #### Vicky VDP